-Click the “President” or “Profile” tabs directly below to view the content.
+Click either tab below to view it's content.

 The Millwood-Waterford Citizens Association has had many accomplishments over the years.
 During the past four years we have continued the legacy of getting things done.
 As you know, working committees are the backbone of any organization, and it is especially true in this Association.